MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/threat-protection-reports-windows-defender-advanced-threat-protection.md

 ## Set start date of 30-day cards

-By default, the 30-day cards in the report display data from the 30-day period ending in the latest completed day.
-To adjust this 30-day window, select a different start day under Filters > Start date for 30-day cards.
+By default, the 30-day cards in the report display data from the 30-day period ending in the latest full day.
+To adjust this 30-day window, select a different start day under **Filters > Start date for 30-day cards**.

+For example, to show the period from December 1 to December 30, select December 1 as the start date.

 ## Filter data

-Use the filters to include or exclude alerts with specific attributes.
-These filters apply to all the cards in the reports.
+Use the provided filters to include or exclude alerts with certain attributes.
+Filter settings apply to all the cards in the reports.

-For example, selecting only High under the Severity filters configures the report to display data about high-severity alerts only.
+For example, under **Filters > Severity**, select High and deselect all other options to filter the repor to show data about high-severity alerts only.